chienh0/image_editor/README.md

 ### From Picture to Pixels
 The program finds a picture on the web, loads the picture file into Python, and converts that file into an array of pixels.
 Each pixel contains Red, Green, Blue (RGB) values that can be manipulated.

-### ✏︎ For you to do:
+### How to Use:
-* Find a picture on the web.
+* Step 1: Find a picture on the web.
 A smaller picture is actually better at first, since your program will run faster and you can iterate more quickly.
-Even a 200x300 pixture has 60,000 pixels!
+Even a 200x300 picture has 60,000 pixels!
-  * *Right Click*  > *Copy Image Address*
+  * Right-click on the image and select "Copy Image Address".
-  * That URL _must_ be to an image file (ending with an extension like .jpg/.png/.gif/.webp), not to a webpage displaying the image.
+  * The URL must be to an image file (ending with an extension like .jpg/.png/.gif/.webp), not to a webpage displaying the image.
 * Using the terminal,
-  * Clone the repository
+  * Clone the repository:
   ```
   git clone https://github.com/chienqho/photo_filter.git
   ```
-  * Execute the main python script
+  * Execute the main Python script:
   ```
   python3 main.py
   ```
-  * Enter URL of desired image
+  * Enter the URL of the desired image when prompted:
   ```
   Enter the URL of the image to process:
   ```